Complete Health Dentistry considers the Mouth-Body connection.

-Complete Health Dentistry is a dentist’s way of looking at your oral health as it relates to your overall health and focusing on what is most important for you, for your long-term wellbeing.
+The concept of the mouth-body connection involves appreciating the mouth as a gateway to the body and what wider health implications may be relevant for you.
+This concept is a dentist’s way of looking at your oral health as it relates to your overall health.
+It then involves focusing on what is most important for you, for your long-term wellbeing.

 Other oral conditions such as oro-pharyngeal cancer, sleep apnea, TMJ issues, headaches and migraines can significantly impact overall health too.